 The Negotiation Model hypothesizes that there are three individual negotiation dimensions that play off each other to ensure an end result with the best possible results for yourself and the company you’re representing.

-This negotiation model triangle contains the Collaborative, Competitive, and Creative Dimensions.
+RED BEAR's negotiation model triangle contains the Collaborative, Competitive, and Creative Dimensions.
 Unlike the Bermuda Triangle, exploring the Negotiation Triangle is where you can find great treasures.

 The Competitive Dimension focuses on your self-interest and that of the party you are representing.
 This dimension often focuses on a single or small set of concrete negotiables, like money or payment terms.
 At its extreme, the Competitive Dimension leads to a zero-sum “win-lose” mentality, where every win you get comes at the cost of the other party, which isn’t ideal to build long-term relationships.